nats-io/nats-site/content/doc/writing_applications/concepts.md

 ## <a name="pubsub"></a>Publish Subscribe

-NATS implements a publish subscribe message distribution model.
-NATS publish subscribe is a one-to-many communication.
-A publisher sends a message on a subject.
-Any active subscriber listening on that subject receives the message.
-Subscribers can register interest in wildcard subjects.
+NATS implements a publish subscribe message distribution model as a one-to-many communication.
+A publisher sends a message on a subject and any active subscriber listening on that subject receives the message.
+Subscribers can also register interest in wildcard subjects.
 NATS and NATS Streaming combine to offer two qualities of service:

 - **At Most Once Delivery (NATS w/TCP reliability)** - In the basic NATS platform, if a subscriber is not listening on the subject (no subject match), or is not active when the message is sent, the message is not received.
 NATS is a fire-and-forget messaging system.
 If you need higher levels of service, you can either use [NATS Streaming](/documentation/streaming/nats-streaming-intro/), or build the additional reliability into your client(s) yourself.

-- **At Least Once Delivery ([NATS Streaming](/documentation/streaming/nats-streaming-intro/))** - Some applications require higher levels of service and more stringent delivery guarantees, at the potential cost of lower message throughput and higher end-to-end delivery latency.
-These applications rely on the underlying messaging transport to ensure that messages are delivered to subscribers irrespective of network outages or whether or not a subscriber is offline at a particular instant in time.
+- **At Least Once Delivery ([NATS Streaming](/documentation/streaming/nats-streaming-intro/))** -  Some applications require higher levels of service and more stringent delivery guarantees but at the potential cost of lower message throughput and higher end-to-end delivery latency.
+These applications rely on the underlying messaging transport to ensure that messages are delivered to subscribers irrespective of network outages or whether or not a subscriber is offline at a particular point in time.

 <div class="graphviz"><code data-viz="dot">
 digraph nats_pub_sub {